 My Journey to Becoming an Advocate

-Growing up, sickle cell has always been a hindrance within my life.
-It has often limited me from being able to do the things that I love to do consistently due to being physically unable to.
-There are times when I will be in too much pain to leave the house or feel too mentally drained to be my normal proactive bubbly self.
+Growing up, sickle cell was always a hindrance in my life.
+It often limited me from being able to do the things that I loved to do consistently due to being physically unable.
+There are times when I'm in too much pain to leave the house or feel too mentally drained to be my normal, proactive, bubbly self.

 A wake up call

-During the pandemic, due to the collapse of the NHS (the health system here in England) and the lack of support across the board, most of lock-down and shielding really acted as a huge wake-up call for me.
-I had to learn how to fend for myself even more so during this period than ever before, as the government here in the UK really left us to fend for ourselves, so I was literally left with no choice but to.
+During the pandemic, due to the collapse of the National Health Service (NHS; the health system here in England) and the lack of support across the board, most of lock-down and shielding really acted as a huge wake-up call for me.
+I had to learn how to fend for myself even more so during this period than before, as the government here in the UK really left us to fend for ourselves.
+I was literally left with no choice.

 A pandemic crisis

-Unfortunately, early on in the pandemic, I caught COVID-19, and I was also severely ill with a sickle cell crisis.
+Unfortunately, early on in the pandemic, I caught COVID-19.
+I was also severely ill with a sickle cell crisis.
 I tried to call all of the suggested services and reach out for help, but they were all too concerned about COVID-19 on a wider scale to even attend to me or to treat me as an individual.
-They didn’t even try to help me with my personal concerns in regards to my sickle cell, provide me with any form of medical care, or advice around having COVID-19 beyond other than advising me to stay home.
+They didn’t even try to help me with my personal concerns in regards to my sickle cell, or provide me with any form of medical care or advice around having COVID-19 beyond advising me to stay home.

 Once again, I felt very neglected, dismissed, overlooked, and let down by the system.